boazbk/tcs/OLD_lec_05_physical_implementation.md

-# Physical implementations of NAND programs
+# Physical implementations of NAND-CIRC programs

 > # { .objectives }
-* Understand how NAND programs can map to physical processes in a variety of ways.
+* Understand how NAND-CIRC programs can map to physical processes in a variety of ways.
-* Learn the model of _Boolean circuits_ and get proficient in moving between description of a NAND program as a code and as a circuit or _labeled graph_.
+* Learn the model of _Boolean circuits_ and get proficient in moving between description of a NAND-CIRC program as a code and as a circuit or _labeled graph_.
 * See that NAND is a _universal basis_ for circuits, and examples for universal and non-universal families of gates.
-* Understand the _physical extended Church-Turing thesis_ that NAND programs capture _all_ feasible computation in the physical world, and its physical and philosophical implications.
+* Understand the _physical extended Church-Turing thesis_ that NAND-CIRC programs capture _all_ feasible computation in the physical world, and its physical and philosophical implications.

 >_"In existing digital computing devices various mechanical or electrical devices have been used as